rcywang/d-wave-demodoc/docs/samples.rst

     <h3>Quantum Degenerate Gases (Mini-textbook) </h3>

 *In preparation for my meeting with Dr. Kirk Madison (head of UBC's Quantum Degenerate Gases (QDG) lab) I wrote this 'mini-textbook' to familiarize myself with the theoretical background and their experimental setup.
-A detailed study of their atomic and molecular apparatus was useful when discussing what I wanted to investigate for my master's, especially in terms of feasibility.*
+A detailed study of their atomic and molecular apparatus was useful when discussing what I intend to investigate for my master's, especially in terms of feasibility.*

 View my mini-textbook: :ref:`QDG` (work-in-progress)